teachthenet/Megsss/lessons/7_polling_chat.md

                 mc.setBlocks(x, y, z, x2, y2, z2, block_id)

-            if "MY NEW COMMAND" in chatpost.message.lower():
+            if "my new command" in chatpost.message.lower():
                 mc.postToChat("This is where my code for my new command will go")